SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Data Bank.md

 Data Bank stores file attachments, also known as documents.
 The documents are divided into three scopes of availability.

 1. Global attachments - available in every chat, either solo or group.
-2. Character attachments - available only for the currently chosen character, including when they are replying in a group.
+2. Character attachments - available only for the currently chosen character, including when they are replying in a group. _Attachments are saved locally and are not exported with the character card!_
 3. Chat attachments - available only in the currently open chat.
 Every character in the chat can pull from it.

 !!! info Note